SuperFlyTV/supertimeline/README.md

 		scale: 1
 	}
 }
-// At the time 1005 (when the keyframes has started) the content will be:
+// At time 1005 (when the keyframes has started) the content will be:
 /*
 {
 	media: 'AMB',